open-telemetry/opentelemetry-js-contrib/plugins/node/instrumentation-react-native-navigation/README.md

 }
 ```

 If you dig into the attributes, `launch` refers to the moment the app is launched.
 It will be `true` only the first time the app mounts.
 Changing the status between background/foreground won't modify this attribute.
-For this case the `state.end` is used, and will and it can contain two possible values: `active` and `background`.
+For this case the `state.end` is used, and it can contain two possible values: `active` and `background`.

 Both components (<NavigationTracker /> and <NativeNavigationTracker />) are built on top of third-party libraries and function according to the respective APIs exposed by those libraries.